TorrezMN/VaccinedPy/README.md

 npm install
 ```

-then run the project with docker-compose:
+go back to the root directory and then run the project with docker-compose:

 ```
 sudo docker-compose up